ruchita-k905/Data-structure-with-CPP-Python/README.md

-# This folder contains the Data Structure programming concepts. some are implemented in CPP and some in Python
+# This folder contains the Data Structure programming concepts. some are implemented in C++ and some in Python